mdn/content/files/en-us/web/javascript/reference/trailing_commas/index.md

 ### Trailing commas in JSON

-As JSON is based on JavaScript's syntax prior to ES5, **trailing commas are not allowed in JSON**.
+As JSON is based on a very restricted subset of JavaScript syntax, **trailing commas are not allowed in JSON**.

 Both lines will throw a `SyntaxError`: